Varanus salvadorii: Etymology

 The generic name, Varanus, is derived from the Arabic waral (ورل), meaning "lizard".
 The term "monitor" is thought to have come about from confusion between waral and the German warnen, meaning "warning".
 The term "goanna" came about as a corruption of the name "iguana".
 The specific name, salvadorii, is derived from a Latinization of Tommaso Salvadori, an Italian ornithologist who worked in New Guinea.

 Evolution

-The evolutionary history of V. salvadorii started with the genus Varanus, which originated in Asia about 40 million years ago (Mya).
+The genus Varanus originated in Asia about 40 million years ago (Mya).
 Around 15 Mya, a tectonic connection between Australia and Southeast Asia allowed the varanids to spread into what is now the Indonesian archipelago.